• Skip to main content

 Nocturnal Artefacts

 Azzopardi’s perennial fabric partners were also on board for this project.
-The fabrics – opulent, unique, couture-level – are unmistakeably Camilleri Paris Mode.
+The fabrics – opulent, unique, couture-level – are unmistakeably Camilleri Paris Mode, also mainstays on the Malta culture scene.

 “This season, in particular, they went out of their way to source some of the most interesting and rare fabrics I needed for this collection – lots of heavily beaded laces that almost look deconstructed, devoré fabrics, and beautiful velvets.”